Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 * Registering of prompt flow models
 * Deployment of prompt flow models

 In this article, you learn about using Azure Machine Learning to set up an end-to-end LLMOps pipeline that runs a web classification flow that classifies a website based on a given URL.
 The flow is made up of multiple LLM calls and components, each serving  different functions.
-All the LLMs used are managed and store in your Azure Machine Learning workspace in your Promptflow connections
+All the LLMs used are managed and store in your Azure Machine Learning workspace in your Prompt flow connections

 > [!TIP]
-> We recommend you understand how we integrate [LLMOps with Promptflow](//)
+> We recommend you understand how [Prompt flow works](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2)

 ## Prerequisites